The Life and Lens of Father Browne

 983 in stock

-Fr Eddie O’Donnell SJ “discovered” the long forgotten archive of Fr Browne’s photographs in 1985.
-He has cuarated and promoted the collection ever since and is the author of over 20 books of Father Browne’s photographs.
+In 1985 Eddie O’Donnell SJ found a tin trunk containing 42,000 negatives – the life’s work of Francis Browne SJ.
+He has curated and promoted the collection ever since and is the author of over 20 books of Father Browne’s photographs.

 “the most important documentary historian of this century”